Siva Kaneswaran: Early life

-Kaneswaran grew up in Corduff Blanchardstown, Dublin with a Sri Lankan Tamil father and an Irish mother.
-He has a twin brother Kumar, and six other siblings.
+Kaneswaran grew up in Corduff Blanchardstown, Dublin with a Singaporean father of Eelam Tamil descent and an Irish mother.
+He has a twin brother, Kumar, and six other siblings.
 Kaneswaran started modelling at 16 and appeared in various ads and landed a contract with Storm Model Management.
 Kaneswaran took part in Rock Rivals, televised in eight episodes between 17 March and 23 April 2008.
-His brother took part as well.
-Kaneswaran played the role of Carson Coombs and his brother that of Caleb Coombs.
+Kaneswaran and his twin brother starred in the roles of Carson Coombs and Caleb Coombs, respectively.
 The brothers also appeared briefly in one episode of Uncle Max.
 The episode "Uncle Max Plays Tennis" aired on 11 July 2008.
 Kaneswaran was spotted through his modelling campaigns and subsequently recruited for the band.
 He is the younger brother of former Dove member and former Popstars: The Rivals contestant Hazel Kaneswaran.

 Music career

-In 2009, Siva was selected from thousands of auditions to be a member of the Wanted.
-Originally managed by Jayne Collins and signed to Geffen Island Mercury.

-They were then signed worldwide to Universal Music subsidiaries Island Records and Mercury Records, and managed by Scooter Braun.
+In 2009, Siva was selected from thousands of auditions to be a member of The Wanted, originally managed by Jayne Collins and signed to Geffen Island Mercury.
+The band was then signed worldwide to Universal Music subsidiaries Island Records and Mercury Records and managed by Scooter Braun.
 The band's debut album, The Wanted, was released on 25 October 2010 and peaked at number four on the UK Albums Chart.
 Their second number-one hit, "Glad You Came", topped the singles chart in the United Kingdom for two weeks, and in Ireland for five weeks.
-In early 2012, the Wanted's hit single "Glad You Came" sold 3 million copies in the US and hit number three on the US Billboard Top 100 Chart and number two on the Canadian Hot 100.
-Their follow-up singles "Chasing the Sun" and "I Found You" reached the top spot on the Billboard Hot Dance Club Songs chart.
-Siva has co-written several songs for the Wanted including "Say It on the Radio", "I Want It All" from their second album Battleground, and "Demons" from their third album Word of Mouth.
-In 2014 the Wanted announced their hiatus.
+In early 2012, "Glad You Came" would sell 3 million copies in the US and reach number three on the US Billboard Top 100 Chart, as well as number two on the Canadian Hot 100.
+The Wanted’s follow-up singles, "Chasing the Sun" and "I Found You", both topped the Billboard Hot Dance Club Songs chart.
+Siva has co-written several songs with The Wanted, notably "Say It on the Radio", "I Want It All" (from their sophomore album, Battleground), and "Demons" (from their third album, Word of Mouth).
+In 2014, The Wanted would announce their hiatus.

-In 2015, Kaneswaran made an appearance in Dash Mihok and his band's, Diz and the Fam, music video for their single "Love".
-Towards the end of 2014, Kaneswaran did another tour with the Wanted in Mexico.
+In 2015, Kaneswaran made an appearance in the music video for the single "Love", by Diz and the Fam, a group he was involved in along with Dash Mihok.
+Towards the end of 2014, he did another tour with The Wanted in México.

-In 2016, Kaneswaran wrote the song "You're Not Alone" for the Eurovision Song Contest 2016 sung by Joe and Jake.
-In 2017, Kaneswaran won the first series of Celebrity Hunted with bandmate Jay McGuiness.
+In 2016, Kaneswaran wrote the song "You're Not Alone" for the Eurovision Song Contest 2016, performed by Joe and Jake.
+In 2017, he won the first series of Celebrity Hunted with bandmate Jay McGuiness.